Crisis Fundraising: A Simple Ask That Works!

 “Would you like to know how you could help?”

-And you have just opened the ask conversation.
+And you have just opened the Ask Conversation.
 If she says yes, you can move right to an ask.

-For a digital format:
+For a digital format for example:

 “We really need the help of our supporters now – and if you are able, we would welcome your contribution to fund – (talk about specifics that need to happen right now).